skarppi/cavok/README.md

-# CAVOK
+# CAV-OK

-CAVOK is an aviation weather app for iOS.
-It visualizes textual aviation weather observations ([METAR](https://en.wikipedia.org/wiki/METAR)) and forecasts ([TAF](https://en.wikipedia.org/wiki/Terminal_aerodrome_forecast)) on a map for quick overlook of weather in selected region.
+CAV-OK is an aviation weather app for iOS.
+It visualizes textual aviation weather observations ([METAR](https://en.wikipedia.org/wiki/METAR)) and forecasts ([TAF](https://en.wikipedia.org/wiki/Terminal_aerodrome_forecast)) on a map for quick overlook of weather in a selected region.

 ![screenshot](https://github.com/skarppi/cavok/raw/master/screenshot.jpg "Screenshot")

-CAVOK is an abbreviation for Ceiling And Visibility OK, indicating no significant weather (thunderstorms), ceilings are greater than 5,000 ft and visibility 10 km or more.
+Word CAVOK is an abbreviation for Ceiling And Visibility OK, indicating no significant weather (thunderstorms), ceilings are greater than 5,000 ft and visibility 10 km or more.
+In short, it means a great weather for flying.

 Data sources include

 * METAR/TAF worldwide by [ADDS data server](https://aviationweather.gov/adds/dataserver)
 * Finnish unofficial [AWS-METARS](https://ilmailusaa.fi/info.html#info-location-aws)
 * Finnish airspaces [CAVOK-server](https://github.com/skarppi/cavok-server)

+In addition to map overlays CAVOK allows you to configure quick links to any website so that all your favorite weather information is available in one app.

 ## Requirements